List of K.O.3an Guo characters: Ma Chao (馬超)

 Born in a family of powerful warriors.
 His grandfather is the founder of Guo Jia Wu Xue Zhi Liao Guan (國家武學資料館 / National Wushu Information House); and his mother is the author of Ha Li Po Te Yu Gong Fu Wang Zi (哈力波特與功夫王子 / Harry Potter and the Kung-Fu Prince).

 Like Ding Xiao Yu from the Gold Dimension, he doesn't like violence, and only offers the opponent to hit him three times in order to bore him out.
 This is because he blamed himself for killing his best friend, Bo Ren, when they practiced wushu.
 Afterward, it was found out that he did not exactly kill his friend, but only caused him a heart attack that killed him afterward.

+Though he is only the Fourth Tiger General, his strength rivals that of Guan Yu and Zhang Fei.

+After the Five Tiger Generals broke through the Eight Doors Golden Lock Formation, he enrolled the East Han Academy with Huang Zhong.